structured approach to corporate security

 Are you being monitored? inquiṡitóres Company provides eavesdropping protection and counter-surveillance security – Technical Surveillance Countermeasures (TSCM).

 Physical security measures when properly designed deny unauthorized access to facilities, equipment and resources.
 They also protect personnel and property from damage or harm.

 Corporate Security Consulting

-Eavesdropping Detection and Protection
+Eavesdropping Detection and Physical Security Audits and Assessments

 Let’s start with Threat Identification.
 Simply stated, this is a list of all the bad things that can happen.
 Consider a general threat of burglary, and break it down in to detailed occurrences – listing each potential point of intrusion.
 In addition to theft, consider things like vandalism, espionage, active shooter, and even kidnapping.
 Workplace violence is a huge category by itself, from minor acts to extreme acts of violence that we see on the news.
 These are security related threats, but safety related threats can be part of the plan.
 A detailed list of occurrences not just “someone breaks in” but… …Intrusion through broken window on south side, or… …Forced door at back of building …Propped door on west side of building #4 Theft of individual items (list them) Theft of any item Vandalism Kidnapping Violence – a list of different events – from minor to extreme Safety related threats, such as fire, hurricane, tornado, flood.

 Next, for each threat, make a determination, or an estimate if you can, of the likelihood of that threat occurring, as well as the related target vulnerability.
 Very likely to unlikely.
 Vulnerability assessment.